 Getting to a more important destination (the race) became bigger than paying attention to those less important messages (don’t run today).
 In fact, I learned from other runners to deliberately mistrust whatever my lazy-ass self was trying to say.
 I learned to ignore the messages my own body was sending me.

-In fact, I now sometimes wonder if that inborn determination to ignore the body’s signals really kicked into gear five years ago leading up to my hospitalization for a “widow maker” heart attack.
+In fact, I now sometimes wonder if that inborn determination to ignore the body’s signals really kicked into gear leading up to my hospitalization for a “widow maker” heart attack in 2008.
 Two full weeks before I heard the words “You have significant heart disease” from a cardiologist in the E.R, another man with the letters M.D. after his name had sent me home from the same E.R., misdiagnosed with acid reflux despite presenting with textbook heart attack symptoms.

-Feeling terribly embarrassed for having made a big fuss over nothing, I went home that morning to endure increasingly debilitating cardiac symptoms, day after day after day.
-But there was no way I was going back to that E.R. only to embarrass myself again – until finally no longer able to bear those symptoms, I dragged myself (still worried I was yet again making a needless fuss) back to that same E.R. to beg for help.
+Feeling terribly embarrassed for having made a big fuss over nothing, I went home after that first visit to endure increasingly debilitating cardiac symptoms, day after day after day.
+But there was no way I was going back to that E.R. only to embarrass myself again – until finally, no longer able to bear those symptoms, I dragged myself (still worried I was yet again making a needless fuss) back to that same E.R. to beg for drugs for my “acid reflux”.